Bioconductor/bioconductor_docker/README.md

 Our release images and devel images are based on the [Rocker Project](https://www.rocker-project.org/) - [rocker/rstudio](https://github.com/rocker-org/rocker/tree/master/rstudio) image and built when a Biocondcutor release occurs.

+<a name="goals"></a>

+### Goals for new container architecture

+A few of our key goals to migrate to a new set of Docker containers are,

+ - to keep the image size being shipped by the Bioconductor team at a manageble size.

+ - easy to extend, so developers can just use a single image to inherit and build their docker image.

+ - easy to maintain, by streamlining the docker inheritence chain.

+ - Adapt a "best practices" outline so that new community contributed docker images get reviewed and follow standards.

+ - Adapt a depreaction policy and life cycle for images similar to bioconductor packages.

 <a name="current"></a>